mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 - **Tenant Operations Prod**: users defined as Tenant Operations Prod unlike Tenant Admin do not have access to Debug functionality.
 They have access to all information and all other project functionality but with read only permissions;

-- **Tenant Operations NO Prod**: users defined as Tenant Operations NO Prod have the same rights as Tenant Operations Prod but have permissions limited to environments other than the production.
+- **Tenant Operations NO Prod**: users defined as Tenant Operations NO Prod have the same rights as Tenant Operations Prod but have permissions limited to environments other than the production one.

 ### Projects Groups